openlayers/openlayers/changelog/upgrade-notes.md

   jsonp: true
 })
 ```
-Also for Mapbox v3, make sure you use urls ending with `.json` (which are able to handle both `XmlHttpRequest` and JSONP) instead of `.jsonp`.
+Also for Mapbox v3, make sure you use urls ending with `.json` (which are able to handle both `XMLHttpRequest` and JSONP) instead of `.jsonp`.

 ### v3.12.0